-But what happens to all the bread and baked goods that are not sold?
-You will find the answer in today’s post.
+But what happens to all the bread and baked goods that aren’t sold, you’ll learn in today’s post.

-One way for many bakeries and supermarkets is to pass on the left over goods to third parties such as charitable organizations.
-The challenges here, however, are on the one hand the legal framework, which must be complied with and is also associated with a large time investment, and on the other hand the responsibility for ensuring food safety, which must be borne by the bakeries and supermarkets.
+One way for many bakeries and supermarkets to do this is to give the surplus goods to third parties such as nonprofit organizations.
+However, the challenges here are, on the one hand, the legal framework conditions that must be complied with and are also associated with a large time investment and, on the other hand, the responsibility for ensuring food safety that must be borne by the bakeries and supermarkets.

-Another option (and the last one mentioned here) for disposing bread and baked goods that are not sold is to throw them in the trash or to have recycling companies disposing them in biogas plants.
-“Unlike the sale of surplus baked goods to farmers or commercial feed manufacturers, bakery companies incur costs for energy disposal through recyclers, depending on various factors such as the quantities collected or the distance between bakery operations and biogas plants.”
+Another (and the last mentioned here) way to dispose of bread and baked goods that are not sold is to put them in the throwing them in the garbage or having them recycled by Biogas plants to dispose of.
+“Unlike the sale of surplus bakery products to farmers or commercial feed manufacturers, bakery companies incur costs when recyclers dispose of them for energy, depending on various factors such as the quantities collected or the distance between bakery operations and biogas plants.”

-Thus, it can be said that unsold bread and pastries can be used and further processed in various ways.
-However, the reused goods often make up only a small part.
-The majority ends up in the garbage.
+It can therefore be said that unsold bread and pastries can be used and processed in various ways.
+However, reused goods often make up only a small portion.
+The majority ends up in the trash.